ChibiOS/ChibiOS/readme.txt

 - CHANGE: The STM32 device drivers now no more configure the I/O pins on initialization.
 Pins must be configured in board.h, the change was required in order to support the STM32 AFIO remapping feature.
+- CHANGE: Removed the mmcsd.c driver, it is replaced by the generic MMC_SPI driver present into the HAL.

 *** 1.3.5 ***
 - FIX: Fixed problem with memory core allocator (bug 2912528).